spring-attic/spring-native/README.md

 [![Build Status](https://ci.spring.io/api/v1/teams/spring-graal-native/pipelines/spring-graal-native/badge)](https://ci.spring.io/teams/spring-graal-native/pipelines/spring-graal-native)

-# spring-graal-native

-This project contains code to enable the building of native images with GraalVM.
-This repository contains a feature and a number of samples that demonstrate the feature usage.
+This project goal is to provide experimental support for building [Spring Boot](https://spring.io/projects/spring-boot) applications as [GraalVM native-images](https://www.graalvm.org/docs/reference-manual/native-image/).
+See this [Running Spring Boot applications as GraalVM native images](https://www.youtube.com/watch?v=3eoAxphAUIg) Devoxx talk video for more details.

+It is mainly composed of 5 parts:

+- `spring-graal-native-feature`: this module is Spring GraalVM feature.
 A feature here is a GraalVM term meaning a plugin for the native-image compilation process (which creates the native-image from the built class files).
 The feature participates in the compilation lifecycle, being invoked at different compilation stages to offer extra information about the application to aid in the image construction.

-Once built, native images have very fast startup!
+- `spring-graal-native-configuration`: this module contains configuration hints for Spring classes, including various Spring Boot auto-configurations.
+- `spring-graal-native-substitutions`: this module allows to patch temporarily some part of Spring Boot and Spring Framework to improve compatibility and efficiency of Spring native images.
+- `spring-graal-native`: this module aggregates the feature, configuration and substitutions ones to generate the artifact to consume.
+- `spring-graal-native-samples`: contains various samples that demonstrate the feature usage and are used as integration tests.

+For more detailed information on the feature and how to use it, please jump over to the [wiki](https://github.com/spring-projects-experimental/spring-graal-native/wiki).

+## Scope and status

+This project status is alpha, that means that we are currently mainly working on the software design and on supporting the features of the current samples.
+Supporting a wider and clearly defined range of Spring Boot applications, as well as optimizing image size and memory consumption, will happen as a second step.

 This feature supports:

-- GraalVM 20.0
+- GraalVM 20.0.0
-- Spring Boot 2.3.0.M3 (you may be able to get some things working with Boot 2.2.X but not 2.1 or earlier)

-For more detailed information on the feature and how to use it, please jump over to the [wiki](https://github.com/spring-projects-experimental/spring-graal-native/wiki).
-There is a [video](https://www.youtube.com/watch?v=OxS66Q26ykA) of a presentation covering this project from Spring One Platform 2019.
+- Spring Boot 2.3.0 M3

 ## Quick start